Is the Developer the Forgotten Non-Malicious Insider Threat?

 Security Journey

-Recent events, including Log4Shell and President Biden's cybersecurity executive order, have placed the software supply chain under scrutiny.
-Gartner named software supply chain attacks the second biggest threat for 2022 and predicted that 45% of organizations will have experienced one or more software supply chain attacks by 2025.
+Recent events, including Log4Shell and President Biden's cybersecurity executive order(link is external), have placed the software supply chain under scrutiny.
+Gartner named software supply chain attacks the second biggest threat for 2022 and predicted that 45%(link is external) of organizations will have experienced one or more software supply chain attacks by 2025.
 However, in the fight to secure the software supply chain one particular non-malicious risk is often overlooked: the developer.

 What Threat Do Developers Pose?